 Langbridge Manor is a manor house on the Isle of Wight.
 It is related to Ashey manor (also on the Isle of Wight) as it seems that both were granted in the early 13th century.
 As of 1912, it was the property of Mr. Edward Carter, who purchased it in 1906.

-Important Dates for the langrorde family
+Early History of the langrorde family

 This web page shows only a small excerpt of our langrorde research.
 Another 77 words (6 lines of text) are included under the topic Early langrorde History in all our PDF Extended History products and printed products wherever possible.